BDO USA

 BDO USA, P.C. is the 8th largest accounting and professional services firm in the United States by revenue.
 It is the United States member firm of BDO International.

-In 2023, BDO USA, P.C. became the first major accounting firm to convert from a traditional limited liability partnership to an employee owned corporation.
+In 2023, BDO USA, P.C. took a loan of $1.3 billion from Apollo Global Management in order to convert from a traditional limited liability partnership to an employee owned corporation.
+The majority of the borrowed amount was distributed to senior equity owners of BDO USA in exchange for their partnership units.
 This conversion is currently the subject of a class action lawsuit against BDO USA, P.C., its board of directors, and the ESOP trustees.

 The company is currently headquartered in downtown Chicago.
 BDO stands for Binder, Dijker, and Otte, the original founders of the firm.

 History

 BDO USA, P.C was founded as Seidman and Seidman in New York City in 1910 by three immigrant brothers: Maximillian L. Seidman, Francis E. Seidman, and Jacob S. Seidman.
 At that time the accounting profession was in its infancy, with fewer than 2,200 practicing CPAs in the United States.
 Shortly thereafter in 1913, the Sixteenth Amendment to the United States Constitution was ratified, followed by the Revenue Act of 1913 with new impositions of U.S. federal income tax enacted by Congress in that year.
 M. L. Seidman saw the potential of the accountant's role to provide tax services to individuals.
 By 1917, Congress enacted the first revenue bills and the U.S. entry into World War I created the need for corporate income and excess profit taxes.
 At the same time, federal spending rose to $18.9 billion, with 58 percent of federal revenues provided by income taxes.
 M.L.
 Seidman and his siblings, who joined him in his new accounting firm, seized the opportunity to provide tax services to businesses in addition to individuals.